top of page

 RATIA Sahy

-Sahy RATIA, born in Madagascar, pursued his vocal studies at the CNSM of Paris, where he graduated in 2017.
+Born in Madagascar, Sahy Ratia pursued his vocal studies at the Conservatoire National Supérieur de Musique de Paris, graduating in 2017.

 Adagio Artists